MikeCook9994/homelab/docs/configure-new-vm.md

 ## Configure 2FA

+If this was already done on the host OS, copy the google authenticator settings to the `root` and `mike` users from that node.

 Execute `apt-get install libpam-google-authenticator` Execute `google-authenticator -t -d -f -r 3 -R 30 -w 3`
   * Take note of the secret key and recovery codes